Diabetes: How It Can Affect Your Sex Life

 - There’s a lot you can do on your own to improve your sex life regardless of your condition.
 For women, the most common symptom will be vaginal dryness.
 To help reduce persistent dryness, adding a lube such as Durex Sensilube will help replace moisture that has been lost due to diabetes related symptoms.

 - Being overweight can contribute to loss of libido.
-A recent study from Duke University has shown that shedding about 17.5% of body weight can boost self-esteem and improve sexual functioning.
 So if you’re looking for a way to help keep diabetes under control while improving your appearance, losing weight can increase your health significantly.